TombEngine/Tomb-Engine-Example-Levels/README.md

-# Tomb-Engine-Stock-Levels
-The Original TRLE stock levels, now in Tomb Engine.
-This also includes Lua tutorial by Kubsy and Squidshire's Lua documentation.
+# Tomb Engine Demo Levels
+The Original TRLE stock levels, and new demo levels to show and teach the new features within Tomb Raider Engine (abbreivated as TEN).

+This repository also includes extremely helpful guides as handy PDFs'.
+These are:

+* Lua Basics PDF by Kubsy
+* Squidshire's Lua documentation.

 Installation: